 Tutorial: Todo List¶

-Let’s develop a todo list using easycli
+Let’s develop a todo list using easycli.

 it’s highly recommended to use virtual environment before we continue.
 I use virtualenvwrapper.